Can you Hitchhike in New Zealand?

 - travel in pairs if you can, this reassures the driver, as well as it may ensure your own safety, If they have room in the car for two people, they will stop for you.

 - look friendly even if you are freezing cold and soaking wet, not many people will pick up a grumpy looking hitchhiker

 - DO NOT sit down and try to hitchhike very few people will pick up a lazy hitchhiker unless of course, you are a very attractive female wearing cut-offs and a tank top then the “don’t sit down rule” is meaningless?

 - Do look like a tourist, Kiwi’s love to help tourists

-- look like you are interesting to talk to, but not too interesting, not many people will stop for you if you look too weird!
+- Be sure that it looks like you are interesting to talk to, but not too interesting, not many people will stop for you if you look too weird!

-- look like you are good company and friendly
+- As well you need to be good company and friendly (not too friendly!)

 Where To Stand